 My husband says these sous vide Vietnamese pork chops are the best pork chops he’s ever eaten.
 Period.
 Tons of flavor, moist and tender.
 His words.
 He’s clearly been watching too many cooking shows with me :).

-I’m pretty sure he thought my Sous Vide Pork Chops with Apple Chutney were pretty amazing too, but I’ll take it.
-They’re actually both great.
 The fact is, the sous vide cooking method is simply fantastic for pork chops.
 Never dry, always juicy and soft.
 Add some great seasonings, marinade or topping and they are pretty much a guaranteed winner.
-We even scarfed down the leftovers, cold, the next day, standing over the counter – fabulous.
+We even scarfed down the leftovers, cold, the next day, standing over the counter.
+Fabulous.

-I used the same marinade as our Grilled Vietnamese Chicken which I love.
+I used the same marinade as our Grilled Vietnamese Chicken.
 It’s a delicious blend of soy, brown sugar, lime, garlic, chili flakes, ginger, cilantro and fish sauce.
-The flavor is hard to describe – sort of earthy, tangy, slightly sweet and salty with a bit of heat.
+The flavor is hard to describe.
+Sort of earthy, tangy, slightly sweet and salty with a bit of heat.

 Tailor To Your Taste

 - Vary the heat level to your liking with more or less chili flakes.
 The recipe is low-medium spice.

 - No grill?
 I’ve included broiling instructions in the recipe.

 - Substitute parsley for cilantro if you don’t like the distinct flavor of cilantro.

 - If you can’t eat fish sauce for dietary reasons or don’t like it, here are some alternatives:

 - You can use a favorite store bought marinade if you like.